-The vision for a Smart Green Wellington reflects the city's future as one of evolution, not revolution.
+The strategy for a Wellington reflects the city's future as one of evolution, not revolution.
 It builds on our creative, dynamic strengths and looks to grow these in a way that supports Wellington to be sustainable and resilient into the future.